 These are great gluten-free mini bakes that highlight the fact that gluten-free food need not have the texture and flavour of cardboard or be at all boring!
-And these were quick to make, with two batches ready to eat in about an hour.
+And these were quick to make, with a batch ready to be eaten within 1 hour.

 Choux pastry opens up all manner of exciting possibilities for both sweets and savouries: the variations are endless!

 I filled the baked éclairs with a mixture of shredded rocket, finely chopped crispy bacon, smoked ham and finely chopped tomato, bound together with just a little seasoned cream cheese.
 Basically, things lying around!
 I piped just a little cream cheese (lightly flavoured with tomato) on top and placed over a crispy Parmesan strip.

 Gluten-free choux pastry: makes about 16 small choux buns or 10 small éclairs

 - 1/2 teaspoon salt

 - 75g gluten-free flour (I use Dove’s GF bread flour)

 - 2 large eggs, at room temperature, beaten